civita/civita.github.io/_projects/sonoluminescence.md

 This experiment was a challenging task.
 At the beginning of the semester, the teaching assistant mentioned that experiments in Group B were particularly challenging, and indeed, we made no progress in the first week.
 We consulted online guides and suggestions from other groups, gradually gaining a better understanding of the procedures.
 The steps sounded simple when described online or by classmates, leading us to believe that success was guaranteed if we followed them.

-On **5/10**, we returned to the lab in the evening to conduct the experiment but, despite our efforts, failed to observe any luminescence (see detailed process in Section [Journal](#section-journal)).
+On **5/10**, we returned to the lab in the evening to conduct the experiment but, despite our efforts, failed to observe any luminescence (see detailed process in Section [Journal](#journal)).
 At the time, we followed the parameters of previous successful cases, including water levels, transducer positions, and frequencies.
 On **5/11**, we worked from 1 PM to 9 PM but still saw no results.
 This made us question why we couldn’t replicate the phenomenon despite adhering to the recommended steps.

 Driven by curiosity and a strong desire to observe luminescence, we scheduled a session with the teaching assistant on **5/12**, starting at 9 AM.
 We adjusted various parameters, invited students from other groups for guidance, and asked them to help verify whether the luminescence was visible (as prior reports mentioned that dim luminescence could appear as an optical illusion).
 Despite these efforts, we still didn’t achieve success.

 Finally, on **5/18**, we observed luminescence!
 When one of our team members shouted, “I see it!”, another thought it was a joke, but upon verification, it turned out to be true.
 After further testing, we concluded that water level was the critical factor.
 Overjoyed, we captured the phenomenon using a camera—something that no group had successfully done before.

 This experiment taught us a great deal.
 Many experimental variables interact with each other (e.g., power strips affecting waveforms), and even when following previous groups' steps, results are not always consistent.
 We identified several areas for improvement, such as measuring temperature or using alternative solutions.
 We hope future groups can validate our procedures, build upon our findings, and further refine this experiment to achieve more comprehensive results.

-<a name="section-journal"></a>

 ## Journal